Total positive influence domination on weighted networks: Introduction

-Studies of interplay between networks' structure and dynamical processes on them are becoming more and more popular due to the fact that a lot of complex systems that we interact with every day can be modelled by networks or graphs.
-Examples include infrastructure such as power, water or road networks, human communication networks, social media, network based behaviour change interventions \cite{Valente:2012} and so on.
-In some cases, we are interested to identify a set of vertices or edges from which we can communicate to all the vertices in a given graph, or from which we can control or dominate that graph.
-A set of vertices/individuals such that all other or indeed all individuals are connected to that set is called a {\it dominating set} in graph theory.
-The related optimisation problem of finding a dominating set of minimal size is NP-complete \cite{Garey:1979}.
+In graph theory, a set of nodes such that all the other, or indeed all the nodes are connected to that set is called a {\it dominating set}.
+The related optimisation problem of finding a dominating set of minimum size is NP-complete \cite{Garey:1979}.
 From the 1950s onward, different variants of this problem have been investigated.
-Based on problems in ad-hoc communications networks, $k$-domination was explored where each vertex not in the dominating set needs to have at least $k$ neighbours in the dominating set.
-Similarly, two versions having a parameter for the percentage of neighbours that need to be in a dominating set were proposed: $\alpha$ domination (where each vertex needs to have at least $\alpha*100$ percent of its neighbours in the dominating set) and $\alpha$-rate domination \cite{zve:upperbounds} where each vertex, including ones in the dominating set, needs to have at least $\alpha*100$ percent of its neighbours in the dominating set.
+Based on problems in ad-hoc communications networks, $k$-domination was explored where each node not in the dominating set needs to have at least $k$ neighbours in the dominating set.
+Similarly, two versions, \emph{positive influence dominating set} where all nodes not in the dominating set $D$ have to have at least half of its neighbourhood in $D$ (or all nodes for the \emph{total} version) were proposed.
+A generalised version, for any percentage of neighbourhood: $\alpha$ domination (where each node, except those in dominating set, needs to have at least $\alpha*100$ percent of its neighbours in the dominating set) is proposed in \cite{dunbar:alphadom}.
+Finally, $\alpha$-rate domination is defined in \cite{zve:upperbounds} where nodes in the dominating set are included in the requirement, and the constraint is imposed on the closed neighbourhood (neighbours and the node itself).
 Again, finding minimum cardinalities of $\alpha$ and $\alpha$-rate dominating sets is NP-complete.
-In this work, we investigate different algorithms for the $\alpha$-rate dominating set problem on weighted graphs, thus looking into a more general problem.
-Weighted graphs usually allow more realistic interpretations, and models and algorithms for weighted cases have wider application potential.
+In this work, we propose and experimentally analyse three new algorithms for the total positive influence dominating set problems on weighted networks, thus looking into a more general problem.